Thorough Greensboro Fraud Defense Attorneys

 How our lawyers can help

-At the first sign that you are under investigation, you should discuss your situation with an attorney in The Clifford Division of Clifford Clendenin & O'Hale, LLP in Greensboro.
+At the first sign that you are under investigation, you should discuss your situation with an attorney at Clifford & Harris, PLLC in Greensboro.
 If you notice suspicious activity at the office or in your neighborhood, or odd requests for documents, an investigation may be underway.